 Electronic health records (EHR) play a vital role in patient care and practice efficiency.
-Meaningful Use of an EHR system is required by law, but the benefits go far beyond legal compliance.
+Meaningful use of an EHR system is required by law, but the benefits go far beyond legal compliance.
+It impacts almost all aspects of the practice's operations and financial health positively.

 In this blog, we highlight some of the most common EHR pain points and explain what the ideal EHR experience looks like for you and your staff.